"She served her people well": Akua Donkor's achievements as a politician

 - Madam Akua Donkor, flagbearer of the Ghana Freedom Party, passed on at the Ridge Hospital on Monday, October 28, 2024

-- A man purported to be the driver, Yaw Bema, paid glowing tributes to the late politician
+- Yaw Bema, a man purported to be the late politician's driver, paid glowing tributes to her

 - Yaw Bema also listed some achievements of his former boss as a politician, serving as an assemblywoman for Heman

-The presidential candidate for the Ghana Freedom Party, Madam Akua Donkor was confirmed dead on Monday, October 28, 2024, after a short illness at the Greater Accra Regional Hospital, otherwise known as the Ridge Hospital.
+The presidential candidate for the Ghana Freedom Party, Madam Akua Donkor, was confirmed dead on Monday, October 28, 2024, at the Greater Accra Regional Hospital (otherwise known as the Ridge Hospital) after a short illness.

-While Akua Donkor is famous for her hilarious political commentaries, not many Ghanaians are aware of her achievements in politics.
+While Akua Donkor is famous for her hilarious political commentaries, few Ghanaians are aware of her political achievements.

 A man purported to be Akua Donkor's driver has listed some of the developmental projects she brought to the people of Heman, a locality in the Afigya Kwabre District of the Ashanti Region, where she served as an assemblywoman.